ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 > Notice the way we are mixing the commands.
 This happens a lot in vim.
 And this is what makes vim magical:-)
 - **Invoke Spell Check** :setlocal spell
 - **Relative Numbering for the Rows** :set rnu As you know, we can jump to a row with nj or nk , but finding the n is a hassle.
 You don't have time to run mind math.
 Relative numbering makes it easy.
 It basically makes the row with your cursor as zero and then counts up and down.
 I normally don't keep the absolute numbering on.
 Just keep the relative numbers.
 It also helps me find my cursor.
 Just look for row 0.

+Needless to say that this list is tip of iceberg.
+The best way to explore vim is to type :help in an open vim.

 ## Visual mode
 I rarely use visual mode as it is rare for me to copy paste text that I can't select in normal mode with y.This mode invokes when we press v in normal mode.
 Then we can use movement keys (hjkl) (with prefix number) to select the text.
 Once text is selected, use y to yank (copy) the text , then use motion keys (hjkl) to move to the place where you want to paste and hit p.
 It looks mouthful but once we get used to it its fast and accurate.